Application is now closed

 You will be admitted as a Doctoral Candidate at your research host and RMIT.
 Once admitted, you will receive offer letters from both institutions.

 *In case of rejection, you will receive an email explaining why and detailing the redress process.
 Applicants will be given 7 days to submit a request for redress.
-To submit a request for redress, download the Redress Form and follow the process detailed in the Guide for Applicants.
+To submit a request for redress, download the Redress Form and follow the process detailed in section 5.7 of the Guide for Applicants.